‘Mortal Kombat’ comes to SkyView Drive-In

-The rated-R film “Mortal Kombat” will take the Midwest SkyView Drive-In screen this weekend, April 23-25.
+SCOTTSBLUFF — The rated-R film “Mortal Kombat” will take the Midwest SkyView Drive-In screen this weekend.

 In this film, MMA fighter Cole Young, accustomed to taking a beating for money, is unaware of his heritage—or why Outworld’s Emperor Shang Tsung has sent his best warrior, Sub-Zero, an otherworldly Cryomancer, to hunt Young down.
 Fearing for his family’s safety, Young goes in search of Sonya Blade at the direction of Jax, a Special Forces Major who bears the same strange dragon marking Young was born with.